Rooting (Android): Rooting through exploits

 The process of rooting varies widely by manufacturer and device but sometimes includes exploiting one or more security bugs in the firmware (i.e., in the version of the Android OS installed on) of the device.
 Once an exploit is discovered, a custom recovery image that will skip the digital signature check of firmware updates can be flashed.
 Then a modified firmware update that typically includes the utilities needed to run apps as root can be installed.
 For example, the su binary (such as an open-source one paired with the Superuser or SuperSU application) can be copied to a location in the current process' PATH (e.g., /system/xbin/) and granted executable permissions with the chmod command.
 A third-party supervisor application, like Superuser or SuperSU, can then regulate and log elevated permission requests from other applications.
 Many guides, tutorials, and automatic processes exist for popular Android devices facilitating a fast and easy rooting process.

 The process of rooting a device may be simple or complex, and it even may depend upon serendipity.
-For example, shortly after the release of the HTC Dream (HTC G1), it was discovered that anything typed using the keyboard was being interpreter as a command in a privileged (root) shell.
+For example, shortly after the release of the HTC Dream (HTC G1), it was discovered that anything typed using the keyboard was being interpreted as a command in a privileged (root) shell.
 Although Google quickly released a patch to fix this, a signed image of the old firmware leaked, which gave users the ability to downgrade and use the original exploit to gain root access.
 Installable apps have managed to unlock immediate root access on some early 2010s Samsung smartphones.
 This has also been referred to as "one-click rooting".

 A security researcher, Grant Hernandez, demonstrated a use-after-free exploit in Binder, Android's IPC framework, to gain root privileges.
 This exploit, tagged CVE-2019-2215, was alleged to be sold by the NSO Group.